Samuel Ajibola: Early life and Career

-Career

-In 2009, Ajibola made a return to acting in the Teco Benson produced and directed movie, The Fake Prophet alongside Grace Amah.
 In 2013, he featured in the MTV Base produced television series, Shuga.
 He has also featured in several Nigerian box office movies including Last Flight to Abuja with Omotola Jalade Ekeinde, The Antique alongside Kiki Omeili, Judith Audu and Gloria Young.
-As of 2016, he had played the role of Spiff, a character in the Africa Magic produced television series The Johnsons for four seasons.
 He also starred in the 2018 movie Merry Men: The Real Yoruba Demons.
+Ajibola also earned a Master of Public Administration degree and further trained in acting and filmmaking at the Centre for Excellence in Film and Media Studies and the African International Film Festival (AFRIFF) Masterclass.

+Ajibola gained international recognition in his role as Spiff in the African Magic TV series The Johnsons.
+As of 2021 when Ajibola resigned from playing the role of Spiff after 9 seasons, his Spiff character had appeared in over 1500 episodes in the Africa Magic produced series The Johnsons, aired daily in over 50 African countries.

-Ajibola made his production debut with the release of his web series "Dele Issues" on March 10, 2017.
-In October 2017, he featured former Nigerian President Olusegun Obasanjo on the web series.
+He launched his production career with the release of his mini web-series "Dele Issues" on the 10th March 2017.
+In October 2017, he featured former Nigerian President Olusegun Obasanjo on the mini web-series, marking a historic crossover between Nigerian politics and entertainment.
+In 2022, Ajibola took on a leading role in the recently aired Lasgidi series, portraying a character vastly different from Spiff and further showcasing his acting versatility.

+Beyond acting, Ajibola has become known as a socially conscious producer.
+He made history as the first Nigerian actor to produce a scripted skit featuring a former head of state.
+He is also the founder of the Samuel Ajibola Foundation, an education-focused NGO dedicated to empowering underprivileged children in Nigeria.

 Awards and recognition

-In 1996, Ajibola won the award for Best Kid Actor at the Rhema Awards for his role in the movie Eye-Witness, an award he went on to win at the 1997 and 1998 Reel Awards for the movies Onome II and Day of Reckoning respectively.
-In 2014, he won the award for Best Actor at the In-Short Movie Awards.
+In 1996, Ajibola won the award for Best Kid Actor at the Rhema Awards for his role in the movie Eye-Witness, an award he went on to win at the 1997 and 1998 Reel Awards for the movies Onome II and Day of Reckoning respectively, becoming the first Nigerian actor to do so.
+In 2014, he won the award for Best Actor at the In-Short International Film Festival.

 In March 2017, Ajibola won the Best Actor in a Comedy Award at the 2017 AMVCA Awards.
-Ajibola also won the Comic Actor of the Year Award at the 2017 City People Awards in October, 2017.
+Ajibola also won the Comic Actor of the Year Award at the 2017 City People Awards in October 2017, and the TV Personality of the Year Award at the Africa Life-time Leadership Award in 2021.